Hawaii has produced some of the most legendary surfers in the history of our sport.

 Overall, John John Florence is one of the most talented and influential surfers of his generation.
 He is a true icon of the sport, known for his skill, creativity, and sheer dominance in waves of consequence.

 Carissa Moore is a professional surfer from Honolulu, Hawaii, born on August 27, 1992.
-She started surfing when she was just five years old and quickly showed a unique talent for the sport.
+She started surfing when she was five and quickly showed a unique talent for the sport.

 Her professional surfing career began in 2008 when she won the National Scholastic Surfing Association (NSSA) Open Women’s title.

-In 2011, at the age of 18, she became the youngest surfer to win the Association of Surfing Professionals (ASP) Women’s World Tour, the top tier of professional surfing for women.
+In 2011, at 18, she became the youngest surfer to win the Association of Surfing Professionals (ASP) Women’s World Tour, the top tier of professional surfing for women.

 She went on to win three more world titles in 2013, 2015, and 2019.